Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Phase structure of the Ay o n Beato-Garc i a AdS Black Hole

 Next, we obtain the spinodal curve, using the condition,

 The explicit form of the spinodal curve is,

 where,

-We plot the spinodal curve in \ref{APT}, the blue dashed lines are the spinodal curves, which are on the either sides of the coexistence curve, and terminate with it at the critical point.
-The area between the coexistence curve and spinodal curves signify the metastable phases.
-The area below the coexistence curve and above the spinodal curve corresponds to the supercooled LBH, and the area above the coexistence curve and between the spinodal curve, to the superheated SBH.
-Beyond the critical point, the phase transition is second order where SBH and LBH are indistinguishable, referred as the supercritical black hole phase.
-The coexistence curve and spinodal curves in $T$-$V$ plane is plotted in \ref{AVT}.
+We plot the spinodal curve in Fig.~\ref{fig2}(a); the blue dashed lines are the spinodal curves on either side of the coexistence curve, and they terminate with it at the critical point.
+The area between the coexistence curve and spinodal curves signifies the metastable phases.
+The area below the coexistence curve and above the spinodal curve corresponds to the supercooled LBH, and the area above the coexistence curve and between the spinodal curve corresponds to the superheated SBH.
+Beyond the critical point, the phase transition is second order where SBH and LBH are indistinguishable, referred to as the supercritical black hole phase.
+The coexistence curve and spinodal curves in the $T$-$V$ plane are plotted in Fig.~\ref{fig2}(b).

-As the black hole undergoes phase transition, its radius changes abruptly which is depicted in \ref{ART1}, a characteristic feature of first-order phase transition.
-The change in radius as a function of temperature is shown in fig. \ref{ART2}, which acts an order parameter.
-As the horizon radius characterises the phase transition properties of the system, one can think of a similar correlation between thermodynamics and the quantities dependent on horizon radius, such as null geodesics around the black hole which we study in the next section.
+As the black hole undergoes a phase transition, its radius changes abruptly, which is depicted in Fig.~\ref{fig3}(a), a characteristic feature of a first-order phase transition.
+The change in radius as a function of temperature is shown in Fig.~\ref{fig3}(b), indicating that the radius behaves as an order parameter.
+Since the horizon radius characterizes the phase transition properties of the system, one can expect a similar correlation between thermodynamics and quantities dependent on the horizon radius, such as null geodesics around the black hole, which we explore in the next section.